RamanGupta16/GFS2-DRBD-Cluster/README.md

    migrated quickly to server7.
 Verify ping is continously working during and after migration.
 -  Shutdown server4 and make sure VM on other server7 is working fine and does not hang.
    On server7 also verify LVM and GFS2 are working.
--  Start server4, start its Pacemaker Cluster, execute script 'resume_second_primary.sh'.
+-  Start server4, start its Pacemaker Cluster and execute script 'resume_second_primary.sh'.
 -  On server4 Verify DRBD is back in dual-Primary mode.
 Verify LVM and GFS2.
 -  Reverse migrate VM from server7 to server4.
 Ping must not break and VM shoud not hang.
+-  To completely undo the steps performed by this script bundle use 'uninstall_drbd.sh' script.

 ## Result: